Reference

 5

 The Sora artist beta leak is not a project but a circulation event that operates as a critical artwork.
 OpenAI recruited artists as beta testers for legitimation; the artists recognized this function and leaked the tool on Hugging Face with an open letter naming the dynamic: 'We believe we are being lured into art washing.'
 The letter articulated that hundreds of artists provided unpaid labor — bug testing, feedback, experimental work — for a $150 billion company in exchange for early access.
 The leak-as-protest inverts the intended circulation: instead of artists lending credibility to the platform, the platform's extraction becomes visible through the artists' refusal.
 This is counter-circulation as practice.
-The technical innovation is nil (they used the tool as given), but the critical position is maximal — making the labor conditions of AI art production legible to the public.
-The 77% of art collectors who agreed artists should be compensated for training data (Hiscox 2024 survey) suggests the discourse landed.
+With Sora's 2026 discontinuation, the protest is retroactively completed: artists lent legitimacy to a platform that never priced their contribution and no longer exists.
+The critique aged into documentation.

 Diffusion Models (DALL-E / Midjourney / Flux / Stable Diffusion)